Filippo Farioli: Sic58 Squadra Corse (2024)

 Farioli switched teams for his second Moto3 season, joining Sic58 Squadra Corse, alongside fellow Italian rookie Luca Lunetta.
 This time on board of a Honda NSF250RW, he showed modest improvement, scoring points in more races, including two top-ten finishes, and a season-best result of ninth at Catalunya.
 Despite his gradual improvement, the team parted ways with Farioli at the end of the season.

 Supersport World Championship

 MV Agusta Reparto Corse (2025)

 On 10 November 2024, it was announced Farioli would leave Moto3 to join the 2025 Supersport World Championship with MV Agusta Reparto Corse.

 He had a strong rookie season in the category, securing eight top-ten finishes, a pole position at Misano, and a best result of fourth at Balaton Park.

 VFT Racing (2026)

-Shortly after the end of the 2025 season, VFT Racing announced Farioli would be joining their team for the 2026 season, on board a YZF-R9.
+Shortly after the end of the 2025 season, VFT Racing announced Farioli would be joining their team for the 2026 season, aboard a YZF-R9.